-Carpet color loss, fading and yellowing.
-Terms such as yellowing are often unclear for “yellowing” may not mean yellow in color.
+Terms such as yellowing are often unclear.
+“Yellowing” may not mean yellow in color.
 Yellow complaints often range in color from gray to yellow to green.
 The frequency of these complaints is greater on lighter and pastel colors.
-Commonly carpet color loss problems are seen on residential carpets in colors of whites, light gray and light blue.
-White is not common on commercial installations, therefore it is with grays and blues that we see the most problems.
+Commonly carpet color loss problems are seen on white, light gray and light blue residential style carpets.
+White carpet is not common on commercial installations; therefore, on commercial installation we see the most problems with grays and blues.

 Carpet Color Loss May Be Shading

 Much of the time when a carpet is inspected the reported carpet color loss will be readily identifiable as shading, soiling or abrasion.
 Abraded fibers are usually a more of a gray or brown discoloration but will often appear as a yellow discoloration depending on the color of the carpet.